top of page

 Absence is monitored:

-• Parents must notify preschool
+• Parents must notify Fledglings

 • If not, we will contact them the same morning of non-attendance